How to Finance Your Education Abroad

-- If you are enrolled in a Binghamton University study abroad program during fall, spring and/or summer semester(s), you are required to confirm your enrollment via BU BRAIN.
+- If you are enrolled in a Binghamton University education abroad program during fall, spring and/or summer semester(s), you are required to confirm your enrollment via BU BRAIN.
 Failure to confirm enrollment will result in your courses being cancelled.

 If you're not attending a SUNY Education Abroad Program

 You must receive approval for your program from the Office of International Education and Global Initiatives.
 Contact them at 607.777.2336 or stop by the office located in Old Champlain, Room 240, to request an advising appointment.

 Check with the school/program that they will accept the Consortium Agreement.
 Financial aid cannot be considered and processed without a complete consortium agreement on file with Financial Aid Services.
 You can pick one up in our office located in the Admissions Center, Room 112.

 Check with the school/program whether you are required to pay in full up front.
 If you pay in full up front and receive financial aid, you will receive a refund from Student Accounts.
-Funds must be used to satisfy your financial obligations with your study abroad program first.
+Funds must be used to satisfy your financial obligations with your education abroad program first.